12 Best Chest and Triceps Exercises (With Workout Routines)

 How To Do It

-1. Sit on the machine, taking care to place your back flat against the pad.
+3. Sit on the machine with your back firmly against the backrest.

-2. Grab the handles so that your palms are facing forward, keep elbows slightly bent.
+4. Grab the vertical handles with elbows slightly bent.

 5. Parallel Bar Dip (Chest Dip)

-When you perform dips, you can hit the outer area of your pec muscles much easier than you would with the bench press or even push-ups.
+When you perform dips, you can hit the outer area of your pec muscles much more easily than with bench presses or push-ups.

 How To Do It